Betsy Boze

-Betsy Vogel Boze (pronounced Bōz), is an American academic and higher education administrator.
-During her career at public universities she has been a professor of marketing, department chair, dean, CEO of Kent State University at Stark, and president of The College of The Bahamas.
-She is a senior fellow at the American Association of State Colleges and Universities (AASCU) researching alternative revenue streams for public colleges and universities.
+Dr. Betsy Vogel Boze (pronounced Bōz), is an American academic and higher education administrator who is currently serving as the ninth President of The College of The Bahamas.
+Previously, she worked as a professor of marketing, department chair, dean, and CEO of Kent State University at Stark, before serving as the president of The College of The Bahamas.
+She is a senior fellow at the American Association of State Colleges and Universities (AASCU), that researches alternative revenue streams for public colleges and universities.

 Education

 Secondary education

 Boze attended Southfield School in Shreveport, Louisiana, and graduated from C. E. Byrd High School, where she participated in social and environmental issues, including the first Earth Day.
-In 2009 she was inducted into the Byrd High School Hall of Fame, an honor awarded to less than one-third of one percent of graduates.
+In 2009, she was inducted into the Byrd High School Hall of Fame.

 Formal education

-She earned her Bachelor of Science in psychology and Masters in Business Administration degrees from Southern Methodist University (SMU) in Dallas, Texas.
-She studied international management at Thunderbird, Spanish at ITESM (Monterrey Institute of Technology) in Monterrey, Mexico, and Japanese at International Christian University (ICU) in Mitaka, Japan.
-She earned her PhD in business administration from the University of Arkansas, majoring in marketing, with minors in economics and sociology.
+Boze earned both her Bachelor of Science in Psychology and Masters in Business Administration degrees from Southern Methodist University (SMU) in Dallas, Texas.
+She studied international management at Thunderbird School of Global Management, Spanish at Monterrey Institute of Technology(ITESM) in Monterrey, Mexico, and Japanese at International Christian University (ICU) in Mitaka, Japan.
+She earned her PhD in business administration from the University of Arkansas, majoring in marketing with minors in economics and sociology.

 Post-doctoral studies

-Boze's postdoctoral studies include Harvard University Seminar for New presidents, Program on Negotiation at Harvard Law School, The University of Hawaii Pan Asian Institute, HERS (Higher Education Resource Symposium) Bryn Mawr Summer Institute for Women in Higher Education Administration, American Association of State Colleges and Universities (AASCU) Millennial Leadership Initiative, The Center for Creative Leadership and a year-long American Council on Education (ACE) Fellowship.
+Boze's postdoctoral studies include Harvard University Seminar for new presidents, Program on Negotiation at Harvard Law School, The University of Hawaiʻi Pan Asian Institute,Higher Education Resource Symposium (HERS), Bryn Mawr Summer Institute for Women in Higher Education Administration, American Association of State Colleges and Universities (AASCU) Millennial Leadership Initiative, The Center for Creative Leadership and a year-long American Council on Education (ACE) Fellowship.
 Boze is a graduate of Leadership Texas, Leadership America and Leadership Stark County.